cpan-testers/cpantesters-project/ROADMAP.md

             * Remote access over the network
             * Performs well enough for large organizations (which we are not)
-            * Works with Kibana for dashboards and graphs
+            * Works with Grafana for dashboards and graphs
             * Supports automated aggregations
             * Does not support tagging metrics for later aggregation queries